SurenderHarsha/Arakanoid_Genetic_Algorithm/README.md

 Overall, the algorithm performs well.

- 1.Round 1 Completion time: approx 8-10 Hours
+ 1. Round 1 Completion time: approx 8-10 Hours
- 2.Round 2 Completion time: approx 4-3 Hours
+ 2. Round 2 Completion time: approx 4-3 Hours
- 3.Round 4 Completion time: approx 2 Hours
+ 3. Round 4 Completion time: approx 2 Hours
- 4.Round 3 Found a powerup which lets it skip the level.
+ 4. Round 3 Found a powerup which lets it skip the level.

 The times are time required to learn the level and declare a winner which can complete the level by destroying all blocks.